-Credit scores are based on data collected over a period of months and years.
-One month or even six months of data may not be enough for the credit scoring company to produce a score that will net you the best credit terms.
+Credit scores are based on data collected over months and years.
+Credit scores move slowly.
+One month—even six months—of data may not be enough to sway the credit scoring company to improve your score significantly.
+Instead, look to see improvements after a year or two.

 Bankruptcy does not necessarily eliminate all debt.
-Some loans, especially those that are secured, can survive the bankruptcy because the lender is entitled to at least the value of the collateral.
+Some debt, especially debt that is secured, can survive bankruptcy because the lender is entitled to at least the value of the collateral.
 These are commonly known as reaffirmations.

 Normally, a reaffirmation survives the bankruptcy with the same terms the loan had going in.
-Therefore, if you had a car loan when you filed a Chapter 7 and you wanted to keep the car, you would continue making the payments as spelled out in the loan documents.
+Therefore, if you have a car loan when you file for Chapter 7 bankruptcy, and you want to keep the car, you will continue making the payments as spelled out in the loan documents.

 Consider a Secured Credit Card

-With a secured credit card, you make a deposit with the lender that is equal or nearly equal to the maximum credit line on the card.
-That way, if you stop making payments, the lender can keep the deposit to make up for what you didn't pay.
+With a secured credit card, you make a deposit to the lender in an amount equal or nearly equal to the maximum credit line on the card.
+If you stop making payments, the lender can keep the deposit to make up for what you didn't pay.

-On the negative side are the fees you'll pay for the privilege.
-Usually, the lender will charge an annual fee, perhaps an administrative fee for the set up of the account, and a high annual percentage rate.
-Since those fees are usually changed directly to the account, and because credit limits on secured cards are usually low - $300 to $500 to start, you could easily find with your first statement that half of your credit availability has gone toward covering fees.
+On the negative side, you'll pay extra fees for the privilege of using a secured credit card.
+Usually, the lender will charge an annual fee, perhaps an administrative fee for the setup of the account, and a high annual percentage rate.
+Those fees are usually charged directly to the account, and credit limits on secured cards are usually low ($300 to $500 to start).
+When you get your first statement, you could easily find that half of your credit availability has gone toward covering fees.

 On the plus side, your payment history for the secured card will be reported to the credit reporting agencies.
-This is not true of your debit card activity.
-On your credit report, the secured card will look like any other account.
+That means, unlike a debit card, using a secured credit card will help build credit.
+On your credit report, the secured card will look like any other credit account.
 If you pay according to the terms of the account, your credit score will rise.
-If you fail to pay according to terms, the credit score will fall.
+But keep in mind, if you fail to follow the card's terms, your credit score will fall.